edgedb/edgedb/doc/ref/edgeql/expressions.rst

 .. code-block:: eql

     # will treat missing 'a' or 'b' links as equivalent to FALSE
-    Foo.a ??
+    SELECT Foo.a ??
 FALSE OR Foo.b ??
-FALSE
+FALSE;

 Operations and paths